openshift-labs/learn-katacoda/middleware/debezium-getting-started/01-deploying-a-broker.md

 You have successfully deployed Kafka broker service and made it available to clients to produce and consume messages.

-In the next step of this scenario we will deploy a single instance of Debezium.
+In the next step of this scenario, we will deploy a single instance of Debezium.